nhatsmrt/AlgorithmPractice/README.md

   * HeapSort: LC 215
    * Partial Heapsort (for top K): LC 692, LC 703 (Kth Largest Element in a Stream), LC 1086
   * Two Heaps: LC 295 (Find Median from Data Stream), LC 480 (Sliding Window Median), LC 502 (IPO)
-  * K Way Merge: LC 378 (Kth Smallest Element in a Sorted Matrix)
+  * K Way Merge: LC 355 (Design Twitter), LC 378 (Kth Smallest Element in a Sorted Matrix)
 9. Trie/Prefix Tree: LC 208, LC 211, LC 212, LC 336, LC 472, LC 642, LC 676, LC 1032
   * Trie on Binary Representations: LC 421 (Maximum XOR of Two Numbers in an Array)
   * Trie on Tree: LC 1430 (Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree)